marwahaha/bay/_posts/2026-08-5-hessian-ascent-for-the-sk-model-iv.md

 This work gives a $$o_n(1) $$ TVD sampler for the SK model up to $$\beta < 1/2 $$ using an algorithm that combines algorithmic stochastic localization with Jarzynski's equality.
 The analysis uses the PHA framework, developing new cavity interpolation theory and combining it with novel estimates/techniques from free-probability developed in []() and entropy contraction from Markov chain theory.
 I have decided to write, with guest contributions from Holden, a **4-part** blog post explaining the background, three main proof structures, and main technical innovations of this result and the open questions it naturally induces.

-In this first blog post, I will explain the connection between algorithmic stochastic localization and potential Hessian ascent, Jarzynski's equality, the over-determined system of ASL, TAP and PHD, and the natural development of the ``desiderata'' the analysis must prove.
+In this first blog post, I will explain the connection between algorithmic stochastic localization and potential Hessian ascent, Jarzynski's equality, the over-determined system of ASL, TAP and PHD, and the natural development of the ''desiderata'' the analysis must prove.
 <br>

 #### Table of Contents